matt-writes-code/investment-banking/src/md/financial-markets.md

 **Collateralised Debt Obligation** | CDOs are packaged debts that an investment banks distribute to investors.
 CDOs are then divided into tranches.
 Senior tranches are low risk and have the first claim if loans default.
 Junior tranches have high returns but have the last claim.

 **Fund Transfer Pricing** | FTP is a system used to assess the overall company's profitability with every additional funding.

+**Underwriting** | The process whereby an investor or institution takes on a financial risk for a fee.
+Underwriting can be done for insurance, loans, and securities.